JaydonChion/qr-scanning-pwa-webapp/README.md

 # qr-scanning-pwa-webapp
-This is a demo of scanning QR code with paw
+This is a demo of scanning QR code with pwa